Light Black Horse Coat Color Dilution Gene

 Light Black Types

-While I’ve used the term loosely here, there are several different instances of animals who test genetically black without coat dilutions, but simply aren’t black.
-There is very little information to go on so I’ll name them by color to keep things simple.
+While we’ve used the term loosely here, there are several different instances of animals who test genetically black without coat dilutions, but simply aren’t black.
+There is very little information to go on so we’ll name them by color to keep things simple.

 Actual Light Black